-For the re-interpretation of the $K_L\to\pi^0\nu\bar{\nu}$ search as an axion search, we re-analyze the $a\to \gamma\gamma$ decays simulated using the toy Monte Carlo implemented in the {\sc Alpinist} framework, assuming the $K_L \to \pi^0 \nu\bar{\nu}$ selection conditions for Step-1 analysis of 2015 data~\cite{KOTO:2018dsc}, for the future Step-1 run~\cite{KOTO:ichep22} and for Step-2~\cite{Aoki:2021cqa}.
-These are summarized in Tab.~\ref{tab:KaonModesSelections}.
-In particular, we are implementing cuts on the following kinematic variables.
-The photon cluster coordinates in the plane perpendicular to the $K_L$ beam axis, $x_{\gamma_{1,2}}$ and $y_{\gamma_{1,2}}$, and $r$ which is the separation distance between the photon clusters. $R_{\text{COE}}$ is the center of energy deposited distance from the beam, based on the photon position at the calorimeter ($x_{\gamma_{1,2}}$, $y_{\gamma_{1,2}}$) and the final photon energies, $E_{\gamma_{1,2}}$.
+For the reinterpretation of the $K_L\to\pi^0\nu\bar{\nu}$ search as an axion search, we reanalyze the $a\to \gamma\gamma$ decays simulated using the toy Monte Carlo implemented in the {\sc Alpinist} framework, assuming the $K_L \to \pi^0 \nu\bar{\nu}$ selection conditions for Step 1 analysis of 2015 data~\cite{KOTO:2018dsc}, for the future Step 1 run~\cite{KOTO:ichep22} and for Step 2~\cite{Aoki:2021cqa}.
+These are summarized in Table~\ref{tab:KaonModesSelections}.
+In particular, we are implementing cuts on the following kinematic variables: the photon cluster coordinates in the plane perpendicular to the $K_L$ beam axis, $x_{\gamma_{1,2}}$ and $y_{\gamma_{1,2}}$; and $r$, which is the separation distance between the photon clusters. $R_{\text{COE}}$ is the center-of-energy-deposited distance from the beam, based on the photon position at the calorimeter ($x_{\gamma_{1,2}}$, $y_{\gamma_{1,2}}$) and the final photon energies, $E_{\gamma_{1,2}}$.
 The photon separation angle projection on the calorimeter plane and the angle between the beam axis and the $\pi\nu\nu$-hypothesis-reconstructed photon momenta are denoted as $\theta_{\gamma,{\rm calo}}$ and $\theta_{\gamma,{\rm beam}}$, respectively.
-The $z_{\text{vtx}}$ position is calculated assuming that we are reconstructing an on-axis $\pi^0 \to \gamma\gamma$ decay, where $z_{\text{vtx}} = 0$ corresponds $z = 21\,\m$ from the T1 target for Step-1 and $44\,\m$ for Step-2.
+The $z_{\text{vtx}}$ position is calculated assuming that we are reconstructing an on-axis $\pi^0 \to \gamma\gamma$ decay, where $z_{\text{vtx}} = 0$ corresponds to $z = 21\,\m$ from the T1 target for Step 1 and $44\,\m$ for Step 2.
 Finally, we quote $\mathcal{A}_\text{add}$, the selection efficiency of additional shape-related cuts (cluster shape, pulse shape and shower depth).
-Since we do not have more detailed information about $\mathcal{A}_\text{add}$, we assume a uniform distribution over the whole signal region, using the numbers quoted in~\cite{KOTO:2018dsc,Aoki:2021cqa}.
-As we can see from Tab.~\ref{tab:KaonModesSelections}, the main difference between the current Step-1 data and the future planned run is the collected statistics in terms of the number of protons on target $\NPoT$ and the selection efficiency of the shape-related cut algorithms which has improved considerably while keeping a good rejection power for hadronic backgrounds.
+Since we do not have more detailed information about $\mathcal{A}_\text{add}$, we assume a uniform distribution over the whole signal region, using the numbers quoted in Refs.~\cite{KOTO:2018dsc,Aoki:2021cqa}.
+As we can see from Table~\ref{tab:KaonModesSelections}, the main difference between the current Step 1 data and the future planned run is the collected statistics in terms of the number of protons on target $\NPoT$ and the selection efficiency of the shape-related cut algorithms which has improved considerably while keeping a good rejection power for hadronic backgrounds.